 Pennsylvania is not a community property state.
 Therefore your assets are not seen as equally owned by you and your spouse.
 Currently, there are only 10 states that are community property states.
 In the state of Pennsylvania, the judge will decide which assets are shared by you and your spouse, and what the equity is for each.

-More than half (68.6%) for Pennsylvanians hold a mortgage.
+More than half (68.6%) of Pennsylvanians hold a home mortgage.
 The median home price in Pennsylvania is $169,000 (2018).
 Of course, that median price depends on the location with some areas being much higher.

 Homeowner rate: 68.6%